tsvbits/tsvbits.github.io/src/pages/flash-viewer-story/index.md

 - Interop with libraries built by ActionScript compiler (ASC)
 - Debugger for Visual Studio 2008

 In Jan 2009 the project was closed.
 Actually active development was stopped but it was still used to compile Flash Viewer for Active Reports.
 And it was released that year.
+Note Adobe was not interested to evolve this project.

 I've joined [Data Dynamics Reports](https://www.componentsource.com/product/data-dynamics-reports) dev team to build Flash Viewer for our new reporting system.